bertoferrero-research/indoor-positioning-simulator/readme.md

   - `position_y`: The y-coordinate of the mobile node at this step.

 These files will be saved to the directory specified in the `--outdir` parameter during execution.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.